egallesio/STklos/README.md

 **November 2021**
 The 1.70 version supports 14 new [**SRFIs**](https://www.stklos.net/srfi.html)
 (we have now 98 SRFIs supported).
 The (new) `extensions` directory contains an OO binding to the [GTK+3](https://docs.gtk.org/gtk3/) toolkit.

 SRFI Support
 ------------

-Current version of STklos supports some SRFIs (a complete list of implemented SRFIs is available in the file SUPPORTED-SRFIS in the distribution).
+Current version of STklos supports several SRFIs (a complete list of implemented SRFIs is available in the file SUPPORTED-SRFIS in the distribution).
 The goal is to support as much as possible final SRFIs.
 Any help on implementing other SRFIs on STklos is welcome.